-All works must be finished prior to submission and require no more than a light edit.
-Submissions begin with a partial (chapters 1-3 plus prologue, if applicable) and a full synopsis (outline in paragraph form).
+Works over 50,000 words must be finished prior to submission and require no more than a light edit.
+Works under 50,000 words must be finished and require no more than a copy edit.
+Novel submissions begin with a partial (first three chapters plus prologue, if applicable) and a full synopsis (outline in paragraph form).
+Works under 50,000 words should be submitted in their entirety.
 All files must be in proper format (see below).
-Send all emails in plain text (i.e. non-HTML).
-Never send attachments without prior approval.
+Send all email inquiries in plain text.
+DO NOT send attachments without prior approval.
 Unsolicited files are deleted unread and SPAM is reported.

-The following information should always be included with a publisher query: Author Name (real name), AKA (“also known as,” i.e. pen-name or writing as, if applicable), Mailing Address, Phone Number, Email Address, Author Website link, Title of Work, Series (if applicable), Genre (specific category, as it would appear on Amazon or B&N), Word Length, Rating, Plot Synopsis (250-500 words describing the plot, including the beginning and the ending), Manuscript Status (finished or unfinished), Publication Status (unpublished or previously published; if previously published have all publication data ready to send upon request).
+The following information should always be included with a publisher query: Author Name (real name), Writing As (pen name, if applicable), Mailing Address, Phone Number, Email Address, Author Website, Title of Work, Series (if applicable), Genre, Word Length, Rating, Plot Synopsis (250-500 words describing the plot, including the beginning and the ending), Manuscript Status (finished or unfinished), Publication Status (unpublished or previously published.
 Providing this simple list of data in a cohesive manner makes a good first impression.
-It tells the publisher you are a professional and that you intend to be a good business partner.
-After all, contract publishing is a business arrangement.
-Be a pro and have the basic information ready to send with your query.

 Our standard non-subsidy contract specifies worldwide publication rights for print editions, digital editions, performance rights, and related synergy products.
 The author must verify legal ownership of the work in question by providing proof of copyright.
 We do not offer advances on royalties nor work through agents.
 All contracted authors (and artists) must be resident USA citizens of eighteen (18) years or older with valid USA social security numbers for tax purposes and royalty payment options.